mem0ai/qna-bot-template-py/README.md

 - We use OpenAI's embedding model to create embeddings for chunks and ChatGPT API as LLM to get answer given the relevant docs.
 Make sure that you have an OpenAI account and an API key.
 If you have don't have an API key, you can create one by visiting [this link](https://platform.openai.com/account/api-keys).

-- Rename the `sample.env.local` to `.env.local` and set your environment variables.
+- Rename the `sample.env` to `.env` and set your environment variables.
 Here BOT_NAME is the name of the bot that will be displayed in your app.

 ```bash
 OPENAI_API_KEY=""